HoiDam/Markdown_OSCP/Learning Modules/16-Windows-PE.md

 # Hijack window service
 - Target find some exe origin is from that user and able to modify
+- If want to modify exe, better backup one first! e.g. ``` move .\Pictures\BackendCacheCleanup.exe BackendCacheCleanup.exe.bak ```
+- Can use rev shell / add user with powershell command (2 approach)
 ## Sevice binary
 - May require RDP to use
 - ``` Get-CimInstance -ClassName win32_service | Select Name,State,PathName | Where-Object {$_.State -like 'Running'} ``` get WMI (Windows Management Instrumentation)services and see starting path